What Are Market Bubbles? [And How to Identify Them]

 7) Buyers are making extended purchases of goods such as supplies and inventory to either speculate or help insulate themselves from future price gains.

-A modest tightening in monetary policy or in longer duration bond yields would threaten the bubble.
+A modest tightening in monetary policy or in longer-duration bond yields would threaten the bubble.

 A rise in yields impacts the assets that are the most overvalued and those with lower quality balance sheets, which makes them vulnerable to being squeezed.
+This is what happened to long-duration growth stocks in 2022 when yields normalized: the most overvalued parts of the market saw 50-80 percent drawdowns while more modestly valued assets held up better.

 Investors can measure the estimated duration of the assets they own and what a modest tightening in monetary policy would do to its price.

-For example, if an asset has a forward yield of two percent and is a perpetual cash flow instrument (i.e., a stock), that means its earnings multiple is the inverse of that, or 50x.
+If an asset has a forward yield of two percent and is a perpetual cash flow instrument (i.e., a stock), that means its earnings multiple is the inverse of that, or 50x.

-That means a one percent rise in rates could potentially cut the value of the asset in half, multiplying that one percent by the effective duration of the asset.
+A one percent rise in rates could potentially cut the value of the asset in half, multiplying that one percent by the effective duration of the asset.

 Multiple metrics must be considered when assessing a bubble